covid-at-home/covid-at-home/level4.md

-## Level 4 -- Severe Symptoms
+## Level 4 -- Professionals take over

 As symptoms get worse and the patient deteriorates, the frequency with which measurements are taken should go up.
 At this point, your log should contain temperature, respiration, and heart rate every few hours.

-Things are getting serious if any of the following occurs:
+An emergency is when any of the following occurs:

 ### Loss of consciousness

 There's different levels.
 When patient loses consciousness, make a note of whether the patient responds when you call their name (Voice), when you pinch the shoulder forcefully (Pain) or whether he/she does not respond at all (Unresponsive)

 ### Cognitive problems

-There's an Abbreviated mental test score (the AMTS) sometimes used to assess for cognitive problems.
+You probably know the patient, so you should be able to tell without any fancy tests that they are not with it anymore.
+But here's the Abbreviated Mental Test Score (the AMTS) sometimes used to assess for cognitive problems.
 Compile the score by asking the following questions, giving one point for each correct answer.
 A score of less than or equal to 8 suggests cognitive problems may be present.

 - What is your age?
 - What is the time to the nearest hour?